whiskotangee/DSLRNet/README.md

 ### Custom Icons

 This app allows automatic generation and injection of custom icon backgrounds for the diablo style loot generated items.
+It does this by injecting icon sheets into the menu/hi/01_common.tpf.dcx file and updating the menu/hi/01_common.sblytbnd.dcx file to include texture atlases for the new icon ids.
 NOTE: hi def icons cannot be supported due to a massive bloat in memory and game instability.
 While technically possible, a whole different approach to doing these icons (maybe change gfx files for inventory to allow an item layer below the icon so it's not icon sheets per rarity group?)

 In the app you can change which background to use for which group of rarities.
-The groupings and what file name to use are controlled within the [Settings.ini](src/Product/DSLRNet.Core/Settings.ini) file
+The groupings and what file name to use are controlled within the [Settings.ini](src/Product/DSLRNet.Core/Settings.ini) file.

 Item Lot Example
 ----------------